A Fistful of Dollars: Critical response

 When the film was televised on the ABC network 23 February 1975, a four-and-a-half-minute prologue was added to the film to contextualize the character and justify the violence.
-Written and directed by Monte Hellman, it featured an unidentified official (Harry Dean Stanton) offering the Man With No Name a chance at a pardon in exchange for cleaning up the mess in San Miguel.
+Written and directed by Monte Hellman, it featured an unidentified U.S. official (Harry Dean Stanton) offering the imprisoned Man With No Name a chance at a pardon in exchange for cleaning up San Miguel.
 Closeups of Eastwood's face from archival footage are inserted into the scene alongside Stanton's performance.
 This prologue opened television presentations for a few years before disappearing; it reappeared on the Special Edition DVD and the more recent Blu-ray, along with an interview with Monte Hellman about its production.

 The retrospective reception of A Fistful of Dollars has been much more positive, noting it as a hugely influential film in regard to the rejuvenation of the Western genre.
 Film historian Howard Hughes, in his 2012 book, Once Upon a Time in the Italian West, reflected by stating, "American and British critics largely chose to ignore Fistful's release, few recognizing its satirical humor or groundbreaking style, preferring to trash the shoddy production values...."

 A Fistful of Dollars has achieved a 98% approval rating from 55 critical reviews on Rotten Tomatoes, with an average rating of 8.3/10.
 The website's critical consensus reads: "With Akira Kurosawa's Yojimbo as his template, Sergio Leone's A Fistful of Dollars helped define a new era for the Western and usher in its most iconic star, Clint Eastwood."
 It has also placed at number 8 on the site's "Top 100 Westerns".
+Metacritic, which uses a weighted average, assigned the a score of 65 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 The 67th Cannes Film Festival, held in 2014, celebrated the "50th anniversary of the birth of the spaghetti Western... by showing A Fistful of Dollars".
-Quentin Tarantino, in a press release prior to hosting the event, described the film as "the greatest achievement in the history of cinema".